3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 ### **Demon User Settings**

-- This file contains all the 'Variables' available for the Demon Macros, open & edit one single file!
-No need to trawl through macros!
+- This file contains all the 'Variables' available for the Demon Print Start End Macro, open & edit one single file!
+No need to trawl through the macros!

 ### **Demon General Instructions**